Software apps and online services

 The app has 4 intents: begin, stop, pause, and resume.
 This will make it easy for the user to control a yoga session.

 Each intent needs plenty of command examples to be able to differentiate between the intents - for us this took about 30 samples for each.
-Use a dictionary to find synonyms for each verb.
+Use a dictionary to find synonyms and think about common colloquialisms to generalize the command.

 Customizing an Avatar